by Jonas E. Alexis

 “Trump is perhaps the most dishonest person to run for high office in our lifetimes.
 All politicians stretch the truth, but Trump has a steady obliviousness to accuracy.”

 Really?
 Is Trump worse than George W. Bush?
 Brooks and the Neoconservative establishment are attacking Trump for the wrong reason.
 They are not attacking him where he plays double standard.
-Where, then, does Trump play double standard?
+Where, then, does Trump play a double standard?

 For the past four months or so, Donald Trump has made it very clear that “We need a total and complete shutdown of Muslims entering the United States while we figure out what the hell is going on.”
 But when it comes to the issues surrounding the Israel/Palestine conflict, Trump unflinchingly declared that he wants to remain “neutral.”

 So, what the hell is going on, Trump?
 Are you kidding us here?
 Why couldn’t you remain “neutral” on Muslims entering the United States?
-You mean to tell us that you want to remain neutral on the country that has caused us more damage than any other entity on the planet?
+Do you mean to tell us that you want to remain neutral on the country that has caused us more damage than any other entity on the planet?

-Things has gotten a little interesting because it has been reported that Sheldon Adelson—yes, Adelson—seems to open his arm to embrace or support Trump.
+Things have gotten a little interesting because it has been reported that Sheldon Adelson—yes, Adelson—seems to open his arm to embrace or support Trump.
 We are told that he is ” burnishing Donald Trump’s image in Israel.”
 Adelson says:

 “Trump is a businessman.
 I am a businessman.
 He employs a lot of people.
 I employed 50,000 people.
 Why not?”